-- 7. Section 24 of the Act together with rule 40 of the GOsC (Professional Conduct Committee) (Procedure) Rules 2000 (the PCC Rules) provides that where the PCC is satisfied that it is necessary to protect members of the public it may impose an ISO at two different stages of its procedures as follows: - i) where an allegation against a registered osteopath has been referred to the PCC and the PCC has not reached a decision on the matter; and/or - ii) where the PCC has reached a relevant decision2 on any such allegation. - 8.
-An ISO made in a case falling within point i) will cease to have effect when the PCC reaches a decision in respect of the allegation in question. - 9.
-An ISO made in a case falling within point ii) will cease to have effect: - if there is no appeal against the decision, when the period for appealing (28 days) expires; or - if there is an appeal against the decision, when the appeal is withdrawn or otherwise disposed of.
+- 7. Section 24 of the Act together with rule 40 of the GOsC (Professional Conduct Committee) (Procedure) Rules 2000 (the PCC Rules) provides that where the Professional Conduct Committee is satisfied that it is necessary to protect members of the public, it may impose an interim suspension order at two different stages of its procedures: - i) where an allegation against a registered osteopath has been referred to the Professional Conduct Committee and the Committee has not reached a decision on the matter; and/or - ii) where the Committee has reached a relevant decision on any such allegation. - 8.
+An interim suspension order made in a case falling within point i) will cease to have effect when the Professional Conduct Committee reaches a decision in respect of the allegation in question. - 9.
+An interim suspension order made in a case falling within point ii) will cease to have effect: - if there is no appeal against the decision when the period for appealing (28 days) expires; or - if there is an appeal against the decision, when the appeal is withdrawn or otherwise disposed of. - 10.
+In addition: - the osteopath has a right to appear before the Professional Conduct Committee to argue their case and question any witnesses called by the GOsC. - the osteopath has the right to be legally represented, for example a solicitor - the Committee may decide to proceed in the absence of the osteopath. - A medical assessor may be present at the hearing.